benfluleck/Jobbatical-backend/spec.md

 * user info;
 * connected companies;
 * listings created by the user;
-* applications the user is made with the info of the listing the application is made to.
+* applications the user has made with the info of the listing the application is made to.

 ```